acm-projects/Fortunate/README.md

 ---

 **Stretch Goals:**
-1. Stock look up
-2. Leader board(s)
+1. Leader board(s)
 2. Demo mode (no account needed to explore app)
-2. Different Difficulty/investor knowledge levels
+3. Different Difficulty/investor knowledge levels
-2. Optimized for mobile devices
+4. Optimized for mobile devices
-3. Support for bonds
+5. Support for bonds
-3. Tutorials for bonds
+6. Tutorials for bonds
-4. Support for Mutual/Index Funds
+7. Support for Mutual/Index Funds
-5. Tutorials for funds
+8. Tutorials for funds
-6. Support for shorting
+9. Support for shorting
-7. Tutorials for shorting
+10. Tutorials for shorting
-8. Tutorials for candle stick patterns
+11. Tutorials for candle stick patterns

 ---